 3. I’m forgetting my first language…

-4. “Hey, you’re foreign?
-Say something in your language!”
+4. “Hey, you speak a foreign language?
+Say something in it!”

 As soon as people realise I am not English (which is usually pretty quick because I lack the British accent, although some people seem to think I’m American!), and find out that I’m from the Netherlands they ask me to say something in Dutch.
 I get that it’s very interesting and it’s kind of nice that they show interest in it, but they could at least give me something to translate!